BSidesPDX/CTF-2020/tor/200-default-onion-fixed/README.md

 ## Challenge

 Oops, I fixed the bug in the previous Tor challenge.
+Now only I can access it locally, so good luck all you lame hackers.

 Author(s): fdcarl